 Melted crayon pumpkin is the perfect activity for the fall.
 Your kids will love this fun and easy no-carve pumpkin decorating activity!

-Kids are supposed to love crayons… right?
-So why do my kids love to draw with anything else BUT a crayon?
-Is it because you can draw on the carpet and walls easier with a marker or paint?
-Perhaps crayon’s destructive factor is too low for them to be interested?
-My kids do love crayons for other activities EXCEPT drawing, like launching them in the air or stepping on them.
+My kids love crayons for any other activities EXCEPT drawing.
+For example, they like launching them in the air or stepping on them.
 Needless to say, we have tons of broken crayons in the house.
-Hence, when it comes to decorating pumpkins for Halloween this year, I was hellbent on using up those broken pieces of colored wax.
+Hence, when it comes to decorating pumpkins for Halloween this year, I was determined to use up those broken pieces of colored wax.

 Of course, trying to draw on the pumpkin with crayons didn’t work.
 Shoot me for trying to take the easy way out.
 Then, I saw a video on melting crayons using a blow dryer onto a canvas to create an original piece of art.
 Genius!
 Off we go to attempt the same but on a pumpkin!
 My kids ended up loving it so much that I think we will make this melted crayon pumpkin activity a Halloween tradition.